amolikvivian/amolikvivian/README.md

 Advanced Data Structures in Java with intermediate understanding of Algorithms.

-- 👨‍💻 Working on ...
-VueJS, NuxtJS, Deep Learning
+- 👨‍💻 Working on VueJS, NuxtJS and Deep Learning

 - 💻 Currently learning PyTorch and brushing up on my Data Structures and Algorithms - Trees, Graphs in specific.